42 Best Apps for Learning Mandarin Chinese in 2026

 Learning a new writing system like Chinese Hanzi should not be complicated and tedious.

-But there are paths to make it simple and enjoyable.
-The script, a sister organization of Drop’s, is one such remarkable app.
+But there are paths to make it enjoyable and straightforward.
+The Script, a sister organization of Drop’s, is a remarkable app.

 With quick games and simple and beautiful illustrations, you can discover Chinese characters on a fast track.
 Just spend a few minutes whenever you are free.
 An easy and effective way to learn non-Latin scripts that work!